 (We Are Flint)

 With its huge user base and an increasing number of features enabling work-related tasks, WeChat stats show that it continues to blur the line between personal and professional life, with nearly 90% of more than 20,000 surveyed web users in China considering the app their top choice for daily work communication.
+It can even serve as a no-frills video conferencing software, thanks to the Group Calls feature.

 (South China Morning Post)